-In 2025, Futuri Media ran an experiment.
-They fed media planning prompts to eight AI systems (GPT-4o, Gemini, Grok, Claude, Perplexity, and others) across 20,000 generated plans covering 60 business sectors, budgets ranging from $25,000 to $10 million, at both national and local market levels.
-They wanted to know: what does AI tell advertisers to do with their money?
+In 2025, Futuri Media fed media planning prompts to eight AI systems (GPT-4o, Gemini, Grok, Claude, Perplexity, and others) across 20,000 generated plans covering 60 business sectors, budgets ranging from $25,000 to $10 million, at both national and local market levels.

-This isn't a quirk or an edge case.
+This isn't a quirk.
 It's a structural feature of how AI planning tools work.
 And it's steering advertisers toward a strategy that decades of marketing effectiveness research says is quietly destroying brands.

 Why AI Can't See Radio

 AI media planning tools learn from data.
-The problem is the data they have access to.
-Google's ecosystem has thousands of documented, indexed, measurable case studies: clicks, conversions, cost-per-acquisition, ROAS.
+Google's ecosystem has thousands of documented, measurable case studies: clicks, conversions, cost-per-acquisition, ROAS.
 The feedback loop is clean and abundant.

 Radio's effectiveness data exists, but it's sparse, inconsistently formatted, and rarely structured in a way AI systems can parse.
 There's no pixel on a radio ad.
-There's no click-through rate.
-The attribution requires separate tools and deliberate methodology, none of which feeds back into the AI's training data automatically.
+Measurement requires separate tools and deliberate methodology, none of which feeds back into the AI's training data automatically.

 What AI Actually Optimizes For

 Google's Performance Max and Meta's Advantage+, the two dominant AI-driven ad platforms, are engineered around a single objective: conversion signals.
-Purchases, form fills, calls, leads.
 The algorithm is extraordinarily good at finding people who are likely to convert right now.

 That is not the same thing as building a brand.

 One paid media agency founder analyzed roughly 40 Performance Max campaigns across dozens of companies and found only one showed genuine profitability.
-The pattern in the others: PMax absorbs branded search clicks, conversions that were already going to happen because the consumer already knew the brand, then claims credit for them.
-Meta Advantage+ does the same thing, over-indexing on retargeting audiences rather than discovering new prospects.
+The pattern in the others: PMax absorbs branded search clicks — conversions that were already going to happen because the consumer already knew the brand — then claims credit for them.
+Meta Advantage+ does the same, spending most of its budget on retargeting rather than discovering new prospects.

 These platforms are not growing your customer base.
-They are efficiently harvesting the demand that already exists, demand that someone, somewhere, at some point created through brand-building.
+They are efficiently harvesting demand that already exists — demand that someone, somewhere, created through brand-building.
 When there's no brand-building in the plan, these tools are consuming seed corn.

 68.8%